shijuvar/RESTNode/README.md

-RESTNode - REST API samples using Node.js and MongoDB
+RESTNode - REST API samples using Node.js with MongoDB and Mongoose
 =====================================================

 <b>Blog Posts</b>